openmfe/website/src/pages/development/microfrontend-deepdive.md

 ## CI/CD Pipeline

-The CI/CD pipeline of this example project is built on Gitlab CI.
-We won’t cover the details of Gitlab CI here, it’s just important to know a few basics: Each microfrontend has its dedicated pipeline which lives with the project in a `.gitlab-ci.yml` file.
-This is a standard file type by Gitlab, containing *stages* and *job* along which a project is being integrated.
-You will usually have build, test and deployment tasks configured in such a pipeline file.
-Based on certain [rules](https://docs.gitlab.com/ee/ci/yaml/#rules) and [events](https://docs.gitlab.com/ee/ci/yaml/#when), for example when a commit to the repository is made, the pipeline executes the jobs it contains.

-Looking at the pipeline configuration of our example project, you will see that it has a `build` and a `deploy` stage.
+Each microfrontend carries its own pipeline alongside the project.
+Because the repository is on GitHub, this example uses GitHub Actions, with the workflow living in `.github/workflows`.
+A pipeline of this kind has build, test and deployment jobs that run on events such as a commit to the main branch.
+For this example we keep it to a `build` and a `deploy` stage.

 ### The Build Stage

-The `build` stage contains one job which is also named `build`.
-Apart from a few Gitlab-specific fields, it contains several shell commands to build the artefact.
+The `build` stage runs the shell commands that produce the artefacts.

 What’s noteworthy here is that the `__FRONTEND_URL__`  and `__BACKEND_URL__` placeholders are not replaced with the real values, but basically with themselves.
 Why is that?
 When we *build* the artefact, we don’t know about the target environment yet.
 Therefore, we can only set those values during the deployment.
 But as we are deploying to a static server, we cannot work with environment variables.
 Therefore, we simply keep the static placeholders in the code and just do a string replacement during the deployment.
 This may seem a bit dirty, but it works reliably and avoids the overhead of having to load an extra configuration file.

 ### The Deployment Stage

-The `deploy` stage has two jobs, `deploy_nonprod` and `deploy_prod`.
-They both are very similar, so that in fact they mostly inherit from the `.deploy` [“hidden” job](https://docs.gitlab.com/ee/ci/jobs/#hide-jobs) and only set some configuration.
+The `deploy` stage handles non-production and production deployments, which share almost all of their configuration.

 The following things happen during the deployment: